Christopher-Vu/ChiralTakeHome/README.md

 # ML Paper Search Agent

-A LangGraph-based agent that answers research questions about ML papers using arXiv and Semantic Scholar, with human-in-the-loop plan approval and full tool-call traceability.
+A LangGraph-based agent that answers research questions about ML papers using arXiv, with human-in-the-loop plan approval and full tool-call traceability.

 ## Quickstart